We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Generally speaking all the groups included here have seen declining poverty rates since 2018/19 (the peak of the overall time series) apart from single pensioners, couples without children and workless families.

-The unemployment rate in London more than halved since its post-financial crisis peak in 2011 (10.3%) to 4.5% in 2019.
-2020 saw it increase substantially to 6.5%, reaching levels not seen since 2015.
+The unemployment rate in London more than halved since its post-financial crisis peak in 2011 (10.1%) to 4.8% in 2023.
+2021 saw it increase substantially to 6%, reaching levels not seen since 2015.
 This increase is likely the result of the slowdown of the economy caused by the COVID-19 pandemic.
 Other factors, such as those put on furlough and the change in inactivity within the labour market, should also be considered.
-Unemployment rates sharply decreased again in 2022 a year when pandemic restrictions were lifted, reaching their lowest level since 1992 (4.5% in August to October 2022).
+Unemployment rates have decreased since, to 4.8% in 2023.

 Over the past three decades, the gender split of unemployment has become more even overall.
-In 1993 the unemployment rate was more than 40% higher amongst men compared to women, but by the early 2010s the numbers were broadly similar for both genders.
-S…
+In 1993 the unemployment rate was more than 40% higher for men compared to women, but by the early 2010s the numbers were broadly similar for both genders.
+Since 2011, the unemployment rate fell for both women (from 10.5% to 4.6% in 2019) and men (from 9.9% to 4.7% in 2019).

 Proportion of workers in London in temporary employment (2011-2022 Q2)